SiyiP/linked-blog-starter-md/11 HEENT/HRR Axon Guidance and Plasticity_Boger.md

 - chemorepellent - to discourage growth
 	- slit - **prevent the axon from crossing back over midline once it's made to cross**
 	- robo -
-	- semaphorins -
+	- <mark style="background: #FFF3A3A6;">semaphorins</mark> -
-		- will see axon retraction. in culture work to see how this grows.
+		- will see axon retraction.
+		nondiffusible signal that act as repulsive cues, <mark style="background: #FFF3A3A6;">discourage axonal growth towards a certain direction</mark>

 synaptic connections
 - once it gets there we need to make pre + post synaptic cues.
-- guide posts mak that view nad zone for NT release
+- guide posts make that view + zone for NT release
-- clusters together postsynaptic receptors in the post-synaptic densitty -  something that's huge to work on in tis .
+- clusters together postsynaptic receptors in the post-synaptic density -  something that's huge to work on in tis .

 topographic maps
-chemoaffinity hypothesis. - target is admitting chems to drive that growth? pheromones - are eleased in animals - in frogs for example its seen
+chemoaffinity hypothesis. - target is admitting chems to drive that growth? pheromones - are released in animals - in frogs for example its seen
 - mapping in the frog with wheere information would cross too.
 - uncrossing of optic nerve fibers = following by nerve **regeneration leads to visuomotor defects**

-neurotrophic factors - help aid in this outgrowht - hte
+neurotrophic factors - help aid in this outgrowht
 - NGF - nerve growth factor
 - limited to neurons
 - regulate diff, growth + survival - don't really use it but ik i was a baby once.